Chernihivske

-Chernihivske (Чернігівське) is a brand of lager beer that was produced in Ukraine and is now produced on several sites outside of Ukraine.
+Chernihivske (Чернігівське) is a brand of lager beer that was produced in Ukraine and is now produced in several other countries.
 It originates from the Ukrainian city of Chernihiv.
 The beer was brewed for the first time as a gift to celebrate the 1,300th anniversary of the city in 1988.

 Chernihivske beer was produced in three breweries in Ukraine, located in Chernihiv, Kharkiv and Mykolaiv.
 During the Russian invasion of Ukraine, all these cities were heavily damaged by Russian artillery, missile, bomb and drone attacks and production was stopped at all these breweries.